Choose a Copyright Attorney from Glancy Prongay & Murray LLP to Protect Your Work

-A copyright litigation lawyer can help you stop infringement of your copyrights and recover damages.
 A copyright protects original works of authorship, whether published or unpublished, including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture.
 Copyright does not protect facts, ideas, systems, or methods of operation, although it may protect the way these things are expressed.
 A copyright exists whether or not it is registered.
 However, registered works may be eligible for statutory damages and attorney’s fees in successful litigation.
 And if registration occurs within five years of publication, it is considered prima facie evidence in court.
+If you believe someone violated your copyright, contact a copyright attorney from our firm to help stop the infringement.

 For works created on or after January 1, 1978, copyright lasts for the authors life plus 70 years.
 Works made for hire or anonymous works are protected for 95 years from publication or 120 years from creation, whichever is shorter.
 For works created before January 1, 1978 but not published or registered before that date, the life-plus-70 or 95/120-year terms apply, and for works published on or before December 31, 2002, the term of copyright will not expire before December 31, 2047.